agrc/gis.utah.gov/about/policy/sgid/index.md

 We will populate the [minimum metadata content]({% link about/policy/metadata/index.md %}) in the SGID geodatabase.
 We recommended that you use the [metadata form](https://docs.google.com/forms/d/1u7gwdmRN-83Kh5zizi-kHRObeoNyaakM3scPkLT3zKY/edit) to create new metadata for the SGID.

-The domain values for any new database domains must match domain their descriptions.
+The domain values for any new database domains must match their corresponding descriptions.
 See the [domain document](https://docs.google.com/document/d/12bdtmtv-ZVF9g-lFshbobx8DbKX9LfbL44HawLjFTVw/edit?usp=sharing) for more information on this effort.

 We will use [Sweeper](https://github.com/agrc/sweeper) (or some other form of automation) to remove all empty or invalid geometries and duplicate records.